Ohio Probate Resources & Law | Inheritance Advances in OH

 Some people pass away without a will — often called dying intestate.
 Ohio has intestate laws that will help determine who gets the belongings and assets of the person who died without the will.

-Spouses do not automatically get every asset of the person who died.
+• Spouses do not automatically get every asset of the person who died.
 In Ohio, if the person who passed owned property with someone else in joint tenancy, that other owner will get the property instead of the person’s surviving spouse.
+In most cases, the other property owner is a spouse, so the property is likely to go to them.
+If, for some reason, the asset is co-owned by somebody else, the spouse does not inherit the property automatically.

-Delays To Your Inheritance In Ohio
+Delays to Your Inheritance in Ohio

 The probate process in any state, including Ohio, is lengthy.
 While the inheritance is in probate, heirs are unable to access the money and assets their loved one left for them.